reyemtm/getbounds/source/_posts/2020-04-09-exporting-agol-feature-services.md

 tags:
   - esri
   - node js
+  - arcgis online
 featured: false
 categories: ["blog"]
 date: 2020-04-27 23:32:00
+date_updated: 2023-09-19
 ---

+*Update 2023-09-19: I added support for decoding domain values and npx - so you can run the tool straight from the command line.
+Here's a [quick video](https://youtu.be/ESjXybmobMg) on how it works.*

 Recently I had the need to pull data from ArcGIS Online into a Mapbox GL JS web map.
 While it would be possible to use the WMS publishing feature in AGOL to display this layer, what would be ideal is to have access to the raw data.
 The data also needs updated on a regular basis, so manually downloading a copy from AGOL is not an option.

 Another method to view this data would be to query the feature service directly from AGOL and return GeoJSON using something similar to the query below.